a5kin/artipixoids/CONCEPT.md

 2.3.6. *Polymorhism*: each quantum should have a microprogram, influencing its local update rules to some degree.
 A microprogram in return could also be changed according to update rules.
 This will allow us to add genetic informational component to the quantum level.
 We believe, this component is the key for the emergence of self-organized matter effects at the higher (macro) levels.

-2.3.7. *Heterogeneity*: optionally, some pseudorandom component would influence local updates too.
+2.3.7. *Stochasticity*: optionally, some pseudorandom component would influence local updates too.
 For that, each quanta should have its own PRNG with long enough period.
 This will allow energy to spread in chaotic clouds, rather than in direct lines.

 2.3.8. *Mutability*: optionally, a quantum's microprogram would randomly mutate over time.
 This will result in wider genetic search for better microprograms, and also may prevent the whole environment from being conquested by a single genome.